Limited availability. Q4 slots filling now ·

 Mobile app (native) 4 5 0.8 Phase 2 (use web)

-For startups, there's one rule: choose the most boring, proven tech.
+For startups, there is one rule: choose the most boring, proven technology that solves your problem.

 Not the hot new framework.
-Not the obscure language your co-founder read about.
+Not the obscure language your co-founder read about on Hacker News.
 The thing that:

 • Solves your problem

-• Huge talent pool (easy to hire contractors)
+• Large talent pool, easy to hire contractors

 • Scales from MVP to enterprise

-• Laravel: Frameworks built in (auth, routing, validation), super fast to MVP
+• Laravel: batteries included (auth, routing, validation, queues), very fast to MVP

 • Open source, rock-solid, SQL standard

-• Use managed (AWS RDS, DigitalOcean) so you don't manage ops
+• Use managed (AWS RDS, Supabase, DigitalOcean) so you do not run ops yourself

 Why this stack?